SOTAlign: Semi-Supervised Alignment of Unimodal Vision and Language Models via Optimal Transport: Experiments

-\mypar{Unimodal Encoders.} In the same vein, we examine the impact of the choice of unimodal encoders on zero-shot classification and retrieval performance.
+In the same vein, we examine the impact of the choice of unimodal encoders on zero-shot classification and retrieval performance.
 We fix the training data to the standard setting of 10k paired samples and 1M unpaired samples from CC3M, and vary only the vision and language encoders.
 As reported in \cref{tab:model_ablation}, aligning DINOv3 ViT-L with NV-Embed-v2 yields the strongest downstream performance, achieving 46.1\% accuracy on ImageNet and 26.5\% T2I R@1 on COCO.
-Among the evaluated vision models, DINOv3 consistently outperforms earlier variants, which we attribute to its substantially larger pretraining corpus of 1.7 billion images, compared to 142 million for DINOv2.
-This trend aligns with the \textit{Platonic Representation Hypothesis} \cite{huh2024platonic}, which suggests that as models scale in data and capacity, their representation spaces increasingly converge.
-We hypothesize that this intrinsic convergence reduces the alignment gap between modalities, thereby facilitating semi-supervised alignment with SOTAlign.
-In Appendix \ref{appendix_additionnal}, we reveal a strong positive correlation between representational similarity and downstream MeanR@1 (Pearson $r = 0.83$).
+This trend aligns with the \textit{Platonic Representation Hypothesis}~\cite{huh2024platonic}, which suggests that as models scale in data and capacity, their representation spaces increasingly converge.
+DINOv3's substantially larger pretraining corpus (1.7 billion images, versus 142 million for DINOv2) likely explains its consistent advantage.